Siegeszug/DryClean_EDEN/README.md

 Data is all contained in the `Data` folder in Excel Spreadsheets; along with the survey questions used in the public survey.

 Images of the dry cleaners and ECO ALB materials can be found in the `Images` folder.

+Deliverables, including the sample activism materials and the dry cleaner information pamphlet can be found in the `Deliverables` folder.